Monologue: It’s My Birfday and I’ll Bark if I Want to.

 Instead of laying around the house, and having a nice, relaxing day watching for the mailman–he doesn’t bring phone books anymore, so it’s fun–I took a car ride to the office.

 I toddled in on my leash, as usual.
 It looked and sounded like another typical day.
 Tyler was on the phone, so I couldn’t play with my squeaky toys.
 My tennis ball from yesterday was still wedged under the Craftsman, and the coffee snobs were hard at it again.
-Today should be a dog-gone good time.
-Ruff.
+Today should be a do

 These birfday bandits must not think I have any friends because they only invited themselves.
 Well, the UPS guy stopped by for a minute and brought me a treat, which he does every day.
 Oh, and the guy from the dry cleaners stopped in, but I don’t think he knew it was my birfday.
 He just nodded.
 Hazel wasn’t even here to Paw-ty.
 Her mom probably doesn’t think she’s mature enough for a shindig of this caliber.
 Ruff.